BudgetControl/BudgetControl/README.md

-# Budget Control V3 Core Application
+# Budget Control V3 Application
 Opens Source AGPL license project.
 Your Finances in One Place Set unlimited daily, weekly, monthly, or one-time budgets See every transaction, categorized automatically with tags or categories.

 ![license](https://img.shields.io/badge/license-AGPL-blue.svg) <a